micronDLA/SDK/docs/C API.md

 ## ie_run

-Runs inference on the FWDNXT inference engine.
+Runs inference on the Micron DLA hardware.

 ***Parameters:***